Fatimaab1/movie-data/README.md

 # movie-data

-**PLANNING:**

 For this project, I developed a movie data website.
 The site is designed to display information from a provided JavaScript object about various movies.
 I populated the user interface with this data to enable users to easily access different movies based on their release dates.

+&nbsp;

+**PLANNING:**

 - When planning this project, I used the requirements provided as a foundation for guiding the development of the webpages functionality.
 With these guidelines in mind, I brainstormed various ways to implement the layout and design of the user interface.
 I considered various factors such as ease of navigation.